Why Are People Moving?

 Population decline is common in states and countries around the world.
 Several factors contribute to population decline, including people searching for jobs or a lower cost of living in other states.
 Population rates have also been affected by the COVID-19 pandemic.

-Additionally, as the baby boomer generation moves into retirement, many are moving to the South for warmth and other low-cost states.
+Additionally, as the baby boomer generation moves into retirement, many are moving to the South for warmth and cost savings.
 Because of this, Florida has one of the most rapidly growing populations.

 Population decline has several adverse effects on a population.
 When skilled workers leave a state, economic growth can slow due to a change in productivity.
 Additionally, significant population loss threatens states' representation because seats in the House of Representatives and the Electoral College are tied to state population.